About

 I received my BA in archaeology of the Levant, which today comprises the modern states of Israel, Lebanon, Jordan, Syria, Cyprus, as well as the West Bank, Gaza strip, and the Sinai Peninsula and my Masters in Near Eastern archaeology (Egypt, Levant, Anatolia, Mesopotamia) from Leiden University in the Netherlands.

-I have had the privilege to work as a professional archaeologist on a vast number of archaeological sites in the Middle East, Sahel and North Africa for over twenty-two years.
+I have had the privilege to work as a professional archaeologist on a vast number of archaeological sites in the Middle East, Sahel and North Africa.

-My research interests lie in archaeobotany, ancient environments, the origins of urbanism, conflict archaeology, osteology, physical anthropology, the ritual use of the body, and funerary archaeology.
-With additional research interests in ancient textiles.
+My research interests lie in ancient environments, the origins and development of urbanism, religious studies, myth, folklore, the ritual use of the body, funerary archaeology and conflict archaeology.

 I received my BA in Archaeology of the Levant (which today comprises of the modern states of Israel, Lebanon, Jordan, Syria, Cyprus, as well as the West Bank, Gaza strip, and the Sinai Peninsula) and my Masters in Near Eastern Archaeology (Egypt, Levant, Anatolia, Mesopotamia, Arabian Peninsula) from Leiden University in the Netherlands.